 Free domestic return flight every year

-It’s a travellers card, and travellers can explore Australia with a complimentary domestic return flight every year.
-Just spend $500 in the first three months after card approval, and after that you will automatically qualify for a free Virgin Australia domestic return flight annually.
+It’s a traveller’s card, and travellers can explore Australia with a complimentary domestic return flight every year.
+Just spend $500 in 3 months after card approval, and after that you will automatically qualify for a free Virgin Australia domestic return flight annually.

 From Sydney, for example, you could fly to a long list of eastern seaboard destinations, plus Adelaide, Perth, Darwin and Ayers Rock.
 You need to book your flight at least 60 days before you plan to travel.
 Unused flight entitlements will expire: they cannot be carried forward to the following year.

 Two complementary single-entry lounge passes, every year

 To make your domestic air travel a relaxing experience, ANZ are also offering two free single-entry passes to Virgin Australia domestic lounges, again annually, provided you meet the initial condition of spending $500 in 3 months after card approval.
 These normally cost $65 each, so together they are worth $130 in any year that you use them.

 Once again, the entitlement expires in any year that it is not used.
 Since the lounge passes themselves are valid for 12 months once they are issued, you may as well apply for them as soon as they become available each year.

 No foreign transaction fees